engrit-illinois/Ping-OverTime/README.md

 Mandatory string.
 The computername of the target computer.

+### -IpVersion
+Optional string.
+Can be `"4"`, `"6"`, or `"Default"`.
+Default is `"Default`".
+Only supported when run in PowerShell 7.2 or newer.
+When omitted, or when `"Default"` is specified, pings use whichever IP version would normally be used by a `ping` command by default, when not specifying `-4` or `-6`.
+When `"4"` is specified, pings use IPv4.
+When `"6"` is specified, pings use IPv6.

 ### -LogDir
 Optional string.
 The directory where the log should be written.